Set a Project (Local or Remote)

 --executeon the end.

-Auto-remote setup can be used to retrieve the configuration of a project that's already on Transifex.
 The command below can be used to initialize a local project for the remote project or resource specified by the given URL.
 Once configured, this will allow you to push and pull files from your Transifex project.

 $ tx set --auto-remote <url>